 5. Explore the complex of Wawel Hill: Castles & Cathedrals

-Marvel at the architectural masterpiece while exploring the grounds of Wawel Castle, a symbol of Poland’s royal history dating back to the 14th Century.
+Marvel at the architectural masterpiece while exploring the grounds of Wawel Castle.
+A symbol of Poland’s royal history dating back to the 14th Century.

 The star attraction however, is Wawel Cathedral home to Sigismund’s Chapel, Zygmunt Bell, intricate tapestries, and numerous royal tombs.